History of English cricket (1751–1775): Post-war cricket

-1769 was the last season in which the original London Cricket Club and the Artillery Ground feature prominently in the records.
-There were three matches between Kent and London that season, the first in Blackheath and the last two on the Artillery Ground.
-Kent won the first and third, London the second.
+There were eleven recorded matches in 1769.
+This was the last season in which the original London Cricket Club and the Artillery Ground featured prominently in the records.
+Three matches occurred between Kent and London that season, the first in Blackheath and the last two on the Artillery Ground; Kent won the first and third, London the second.
+In June 1769, Berkshire is first recorded as a county team in a match against Surrey, winning by six runs on Datchet Common.
+It became a strong centre of the game in the late 18th century, producing numerous players good enough to take part in major matches.
 A partial score has survived of a game between the Duke of Dorset's XI and Wrotham, played at Sevenoaks Vine in August 1769.
-John Minshull (aka Minchin) scored 107 for Dorset's XI in the second innings and this is the earliest century in any class of cricket that has definitely been recorded.
-There were eleven recorded matches in 1769.
-Surrey played Berkshire, winning by six runs on Datchet Common.
-This is the first time Berkshire is recorded as a county team and it became a strong centre of the game in the late 18th century, producing numerous players good enough to take part in major matches.
-On 28 September, Hambledon defeated Surrey by an innings and 41 runs after their opening batsmen, Tom Sueter and George Leer shared a century partnership of 128 for the first wicket; this was apparently a rare occurrence at the time.
+John Minshull (aka Minchin) scored 107 for Dorset's XI in the second innings, and this is the earliest century in any class of cricket that has definitely been recorded.
+On 28 September, Hambledon defeated Surrey by an innings and 41 runs after their opening batsmen, Tom Sueter and George Leer, shared a century partnership of 128 for the first wicket; this was a rare occurrence at the time.
+In 1769, the Whitehall Evening Post reported that a "great match at Cricket" was to be played at Calais in northern France.

-On Thursday, 29 June 1770, the Middlesex Journal reported the death of a Mr Johnson, who was a goldsmith at London Wall.
+On 29 June 1770, the Middlesex Journal reported the death of a Mr. Johnson, who was a goldsmith at London Wall.
 His death was "occasioned by a blow which he received from a cricket ball on Thursday, 21 June near Islington".
-Little is known of the 1770 season but there was a county match at the Artillery Ground in August when a combined London and Middlesex team played against Surrey.
+Little is known of the 1770 season, but a combined London and Middlesex played against Surrey at the Artillery Ground in August.
 In October, Hambledon played Caterham on Broadhalfpenny Down and won by 57 runs.

-On 26–27 August 1771, there was a match on the Forest Racecourse, Nottingham, between the Nottingham and Sheffield clubs.
-Rowland Bowen, writing in the 1965 edition of Wisden, mentions the rise of cricket in the industrial cities of Leicester, Nottingham and Sheffield.
+On 26–27 August 1771, a match occurred on the Forest Racecourse, Nottingham, between the Nottingham and Sheffield clubs.
+In August 1771, the Hambledon Club played against a team called "All England" but lost by ten wickets.
+Rowland Bowen, writing in the 1965 edition of Wisden, mentioned the rise of cricket in the industrial cities of Leicester, Nottingham and Sheffield.
 Apart from London, cricket in this period was elsewhere a rural game.
-Bowen's view is that the trades (hose, lace and cutlery) practised in these cities provided the opportunity for contract piece work so that each man worked in his own home in his own time, outside the restrictions of the later factory system.
-He argues that this enabled them to play cricket during the day in summer and work at night.
+Bowen argued that the trades (hose, lace and cutlery) practised in these cities allowed contract piece work that could be completed in own's home and in one's own time, which enabled workers to play cricket during the day in summer and work at night.